RomchyFCC/GitHub-Practice-For-All/README.md

 ---

-# Thank you JacksonBates @ https://github.com/JacksonBates for the well written contributions documentation
+#### Thank you JacksonBates @ https://github.com/JacksonBates for the well written contributions documentation

 # Contributing

-When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.

 Please note we have a code of conduct, please follow it in all your interactions with the project.

-### If you don't know where to start, check the links and support file for more information and guides.
+<b>If you don't know where to start, check the "Guides" file for more information.</b>

 ## Making contributions